Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application: Data Collection and Curation

 \subsubsection{Universal Human Instruction Comprehension Data}

 In this stage, we have carefully selected six highly-recognized and high-quality open-source general-purpose supervised datasets: Alpaca-cleaned \cite{alpaca}, Dolly-15K \cite{DatabricksBlog2023DollyV2}, Natural-Instructions \cite{MuennighoffNaturalInstructions,naturalinstructions,supernaturalinstructions}, python\_code\_25k \cite{FlytechPythonCodes25k}, OpenR1-Math-220k \cite{OpenR1Math220k}, and Toolbench \cite{qin2023toolllm}.
-These datasets cover universal instruction understanding, mathematical reasoning, code enhancement, and tool utilization domains to improve Heilos's foundational capabilities and domain application potential.
-For detailed information, please refer to supplementary material Section C.
+These datasets cover universal instruction understanding, mathematical reasoning, code enhancement, and tool utilization domains to improve Helios's foundational capabilities and domain application potential.
+The data volume of each dataset in the UHIC phase is shown in Table \ref{tab:UHIC_d}.